After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Continue Going East

 After you exit the shrine, keep going east.
 The ledge ends, so go down to the lower area.
-There are some cracked rocks on the left, so bomb them open to reveal a chest.
+There are some cracked stones on the left, so bomb them open to reveal a chest.
 It contains a Traveler's Bow.

 Get a Horse